 U.S. Dept. of Health and Human Services - Health Resources and Services Admin.

-The Health Resources and Services Administration (HRSA) offers grants to support Health Professions Training Programs at colleges and universities and other accredited health professions training providers.
+The Health Resources and Services Administration (HRSA) offers grants to support Health Professions Training Programs at colleges and universities.

 U.S. Department of Labor - Employment and Training Administration (ETA)

 ETA grant initiatives support development of new education and career training program strategies or replicating existing evidence-based strategies.
 Applications require partnerships with local businesses and the workforce investment system.

 The Chancellor's Office does not post forecasts of grant opportunities, but does post current Requests for Applications once they have been distributed directly to member colleges.
 Opportunities are posted on the appropriate CCCCO Division page, usually Academic Affairs or Workforce and Economic Development.

 Many of the opportunities listed in the Finance & Grants section of this site are the result of legislative mandates approved by the California State Assembly or State Senate.
 Listings include both Available Funding and Projected Funding.

 This official foundation of the California Community Colleges' Board of Governors and Chancellor's Office seeks/manages funds from private charitable sources to benefit the California Community College system.
 FCCC initiatives include learning programs for at-risk students, workforce development programs, and health care education solutions.